Iwasaki's snail-eater: Etymology

+Habitat

+The preferred natural habitats of P. iwasakii are forest, shrubland, and grassland.

 Ecology

-Pareas iwasakii is a snail-eating specialist; even newly hatched individuals feed on snails.
-It has asymmetric jaws, with more teeth on the right (about 25 teeth compared to 15 teeth on the left) which facilitates feeding on snails with dextral (clockwise coiled) shells.
-A consequence of this asymmetry is that Pareas iwasakii is much less adept at preying on sinistral (counterclockwise coiled) snails.
+P. iwasakii is a snail-eating specialist; even newly hatched individuals feed on snails.
+It has asymmetric dentition on its jaws, with more teeth on the right mandible (about 25 teeth compared to 15 teeth on the left mandible) which facilitates feeding on snails with dextral (clockwise coiled) shells.
+A consequence of this asymmetry is that P. iwasakii is much less adept at preying on sinistral (counterclockwise coiled) snails.
 It systematically directs its attack on snails from the right in order to insert its lower jaw into the shell opening.

-The selection pressure of this predator on snails of the genus Satsuma (en) has led to a significant increase in the proportion of snails with left-facing shells, known as levogyres, compared to snails with right-facing shells, known as dextrogyres, because the two forms have difficulty mating with each other.
+The selection pressure of this predator on snails of the genus Satsuma has led to a significant increase in the proportion of snails with left-facing shells, known as levogyres, compared to snails with right-facing shells, known as dextrogyres, because the two forms have difficulty mating with each other.
 This proportion is a local originality, the levorotatory form being very rare on a worldwide scale.